-LEADERSHIP MEETS FOR PRESIDENT'S TASK FORCE ON RACE, EQUITY, AND INCLUSION Second row from left: LaTonyua Harden, Starla Thomas, Alexis Redmond, Gene Durand, Dr. Kathy Scott, Suman Mudunuri, Dr. Mike Muñoz, Erin Murphy and Robert Remeta.
+LEADERSHIP MEETS FOR PRESIDENT'S TASK FORCE ON RACE, EQUITY, AND INCLUSION

+Second row from left: LaTonyua Harden, Starla Thomas, Alexis Redmond, Gene Durand, Dr. Kathy Scott, Suman Mudunuri, Dr. Mike Muñoz, Erin Murphy and Robert Remeta.
 First row from left: Dele Ladejobi, Dana Friez, Marlene Drinkwine, Kimberly Davis, Superintendent-President Reagan Romali, Candace Dickerson, Margaret Antonio-Palomares, Angela Fowlkes and Marc Smith.
 Not pictured is Tiare Hotra.

 Long Beach Community College District Superintendent-President Reagan Romali, Ph.D., established the President's Task Force on Race, Equity, and Inclusion in Spring 2019 to promote cultural competence and inclusion at Long Beach City College.
 Approximately 100 faculty and staff responded to Superintendent-President Romali's invitation to volunteer and serve on the task force.

 Planning meetings are being held in November to provide task force members the opportunity to give input on the scope of work for the task force, which will begin with a retreat in January 2020.

 The task force is co-chaired by Romali and Vice President of Student Services Dr. Mike Muñoz.

 In preparation, Dr. Romali, Dr. Muñoz, Executive Vice President Dr. Kathy Scott, Vice President of Business Services Marlene Drinkwine, Vice President of Human Resources Gene Durand, as well as campus leaders representing faculty, classified staff and managers, are participating in an eight-week "Equity Institute" training series this fall.

 Additionally, LBCC students will have a chance to share their experiences via the National Assessment of Collegiate Campus Climates (NACCC) survey in the near future.

 The task force will be engaged in reviewing the survey results and recommending ways to address the findings, which will then be presented to the existing participatory governance bodies for implementation.

 Additional task force volunteers are still welcome!
 Please e-mail Erin Murphy at emurphy@LBCC.edu if you are interested in participating.

-LONG BEACH CITY COLLEGE RECEIVES MONUMENTAL \$3 MILLION TITLE V GRANT THAT WILL IMPACT THOUSANDS OF STUDENTS COLLEGE WILL WORK TO IMPROVE SUCCESS FOR LATINX AND LOW-INCOME STUDENTS IN STEM Long Beach City College received a \$3 million federal Title V grant from the U.S. Department of Education to improve student success and equitable student outcomes for Latinx and low-income students in Science, Technology, Engineering and Math (STEM) fields.
+\$3 MILLION TITLE V GRANT THAT WILL IMPACT THOUSANDS OF STUDENTS

+COLLEGE WILL WORK TO IMPROVE SUCCESS FOR LATINX AND LOW-INCOME STUDENTS IN STEM

+Long Beach City College received a \$3 million federal Title V grant from the U.S. Department of Education to improve student success and equitable student outcomes for Latinx and low-income students in Science, Technology, Engineering and Math (STEM) fields

+LBCC received news about receiving the Title V grant on Aug.
+22, 2019.
+The grant will be distributed to LBCC over the next five years.

 LBCC will create the DESTINO: Developing Engaging STEM Through Innovative New Opportunities program which will implement strategies designed to address four goals: innovate STEM teaching strategies to support historically underrepresented student groups; ensure students are equitably welcomed into and supported in opportunities in STEM education; provide focused and integrated academic and student services support throughout the educational life cycle for STEM students; and invest in people and support structures needed for STEM transformation.

 LBCC's plans for the Title V funding include:

 - Hiring a team of faculty and staff for the Science Resource Center. - Hiring a STEM counselor and academic support staff. - Hosting a STEM-focused summer bridge program that will help local high school graduates successfully transition to LBCC. - Hosting STEM-focused outreach events for future students, their families and the community at large. - Conducting financial literacy workshops with the goal of reaching 480 students each year during the Title V grant.
-LBCC received news about receiving the Title V grant on Aug.
-22, 2019.
-The grant will be distributed to LBCC over the next five years.

-TROCK OR DRATES LBCC CELEBRATES HALLOWEEN Congratulations to the winners of the LBCC 2019 Costume and Office/ Classroom Decorating Contest!
-BEST OFFICE DECORATING (LAC) Multidisciplinary Success Center (LAR)
+BEST OFFICE DECORATING (LAC)

+Multidisciplinary Success Center (LAR)